FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/03CommonFeatures.md

 In-band Template Delivery
 -------------------------

 FIXP is independent of the wire format of session and application messages.
 However, some message encodings are controlled by templates that must be shared between peers in order to interoperate.
-Therefore, FIXP provides a means to delivery templates or message schemas.
+Therefore, FIXP provides a means to deliver templates or message schemas.

 All FIX encodings that use a template or message schema are supported.
 They are identified by the same code registered for Simple Open Framing Header (SOFH).